Malawian hip-hop: Christian Rap

-Around the same time, Christian rap started to gain popularity and that movement was spearheaded by Manyanda Nyasulu, DJ Kali, KBG, Double Zee, Liwu, C-Scripture, Asodzi, Erasto, Crosova, Suffix, and Sintha.
+Around the same time, Christian rap started to gain popularity and that movement was spearheaded by Darray, Manyanda Nyasulu, DJ Kali, KBG, Double Zee, Liwu, Mwayi Wawo, C-Scripture, Asodzi, Erasto, Crosova, Suffix, and Sintha.
 David Kalilani released the Spirit Filled Spit Kickers mixtapes which showcased a number of some of the pioneering Christian hip-hop artists in Malawi.
 Aubrey Mvula, more commonly known as Gosple, was another major contributor to the Malawi Christian hip-hop scene.
 He brought a lot of attention to the genre by collaborating with British artists such as Jahaziel and True2DaName.
-His music was also featured on RapZilla, which at the time was arguably the most popular Christian hip-hop website.

-Suffix was arguably the most notable Christian rap artist in the mid to late 2010s partly due to his easily digestible music and his ability to market his music to a large audience.
-Others that garnered some attention include Masomphenya, Luki who is one of the few female rappers, and Liwu.